wbevans/sfeats/README.md

 ## Design considerations
 - Solution uses dependency injection to support services.
 In the case of data provider, it allows use of different providers as requested by the user.
-- Unit tests to validate data from BingDistanceProviderService
+- Unit tests to validate data from service providers
 - Route data provided by [BingMapsRESTToolkit](https://github.com/microsoft/BingMapsRESTToolkit).
 Originally I implemented the solution using their DistanceMatrixRequest, however, once I added unit tests and compared the values to what was returned by typing directly into Bing Maps, I found the values differed significantly.
 I then switched to using RouteRequests instead.
 This led to performace issues as I had to make a single call for every address.
 However, I was ultimately able to break apart the request by batching the requests as different waypoints on the same route, and calling them all asynchronously.
 - In order to not reveal my BingMaps API key, I chose to use Azure KeyVault.